MicrosoftDocs/MIMDocs/MIMDocs/pam/step-3-prepare-pam-server.md

 ### Add the web server (IIS) and application server roles

-Add the Web Server (IIS) role, the .NET Framework 3.5 Features, the Active Directory module for Windows PowerShell, and other features required by SharePoint
+Add the Web Server (IIS) role, the .NET Framework 3.5 and 4.6 Features, the Active Directory module for Windows PowerShell, and other features required by SharePoint (if installing SharePoint).

 1. Sign in as a PRIV domain administrator (PRIV\Administrator) and launch PowerShell.